seehorne/GetGrinnected/written reports/sprint 3/agile-review.md

 ## Home

-1. Look at the example event cards shown for the current date.
+1. Look at all of the event cards for all events we have in the database currently.

+2. Click on any of the event cards shown to expand the description.

-2. Optionally, click the date on the top bar to open a dropdown and change which date is being shown.
+3. Optionally, click the date on the top bar to open a dropdown and change which date is being shown.

     - Currently, this will have no effect on visuals.

+4. Optionally, click the tags on the top bar to open a dropdown for checkboxes and select boxes.

+    - Currently, this will have no effect on visuals.

+5. Optionally, scroll through the list of cards.

-3. Click any of the other icons on the bottom bar to go to their pages.
+6. Click any of the other icons on the bottom bar to go to their pages.

 ## Calendar

 1. Click the "Week" button in the top left to open a dropdown and change between Day, Week, and Month views.

-2. Notice that the background text changes for each view.
+3. Notice that the background text changes for each view.

+4. On the "Month" view tap on a day on the calendar.

+5. Notice that the bottom of the screen displays that day and a scrollable field with event cards on that day.

+6. Click on any of the event cards shown to expand the description.

+7. Optionally, click on the heart next to an event to unselect it.

+    - Currently, unhearting an event does not do anything.

+8. Optionally, scroll through the list of cards.

-3. Click any of the other icons on the bottom bar to go to their pages.
+9. Click any of the other icons on the bottom bar to go to their pages.

 ## Favorites